react-declarative/react-declarative/docs/other/react-components-for-data-flow.md

 In this article, I will provide examples of using several components that allow deploying a feature to a test environment with minimal effort.
 This ensures that the code fetching data from the server is easily refactorable in the near future.

 The ideal UI state for FullStack is a stateless state Since the frontend state duplicates data structures declared on the backend, the likely cause of poor code is the desire to save on their frontend descriptions.
-As an alternative, I dare to suggest reviving the use of a stateless approach for simple React applications.
+As an alternative, I dare to suggest reviving the use of a stateless approach to simplify the codebase of React applications.

 ## `createProvider` Function